 Science

-Postbiotics: A Missing Key to Gut Health Support?
+What Are Postbiotics?
+A Missing Key to Gut Health Support*

 Article Content

-You’ve probably heard of probiotics and prebiotics—two key components of the digestive system.
-Postbiotics, on the other hand, don’t get nearly the same level of attention when it comes to gut health support: Many people haven’t even heard of postbiotics, much less considered incorporating them into their routines.
+You’ve probably heard of prebiotics and probiotics—two key components of the digestive system.
+Postbiotics, on the other hand, don’t get nearly the same level of attention when it comes to gut health support: Many people haven’t even heard of postbiotics, much less considered incorporating them into their routines.*

-In light of recent research suggesting that postbiotics are actually just as important as probiotics and prebiotics when it comes to supporting our gut bacteria, it turns out bridging that knowledge gap can be pretty powerful.
-Here’s what you need to know.* (1)
+In light of recent research suggesting that postbiotics are actually just as important as probiotics and prebiotics when it comes to supporting our gut bacteria, we knew we had to combine prebiotics, probiotics and postbiotics into Synbiotic+, our game-changing gut health supplement.
+Here’s what you need to know about postbiotics.* (1)

-Postbiotics can be defined as bioactive compounds produced by food-grade microorganisms during a fermentation process—specifically, when the “good bacteria” in your gut digests and breaks down portions of dietary fiber and prebiotics, which are typically found in complex plant carbohydrates.
+Postbiotics can be defined as bioactive compounds produced by food-grade microorganisms during a fermentation process—specifically, when the “good bacteria” in our gut digests and breaks down portions of dietary fiber and prebiotics, which are typically found in complex plant carbohydrates.
 A natural byproduct of this process is the production of short chain fatty acids (more in a sec).
-And just like probiotics, postbiotics work behind-the-scenes to support gut health.* (1,2,3)
+And just like probiotics, postbiotics work behind-the-scenes to support our gut health.* (1,2,3) However, unlike postbiotics, they are inanimate microorganisms.

 It can be tough to keep all the biotics straight, so here’s a quick refresher on definitions:

-• Prebiotics: Prebiotics can be defined as nondigestible food components that support the growth of probiotics and the beneficial bacteria that exist in the gut so they can flourish.* (5)
+• Prebiotics: Prebiotics can be defined as nondigestible food components that support the growth of probiotics and the beneficial bacteria that exist inside the gastrointestinal tract.* (5)

 • Probiotics: Probiotics are defined by the World Health Organization as live bacteria that may provide health benefits when consumed in adequate amounts.
 These microorganisms can be found in foods (sauerkraut, kimchi, kefir, kombucha) and probiotic supplements.* (4,5)

-“Beneficial bacteria—including both ingested probiotics and the 'good bacteria' that already exist in the gut—selectively ferment certain things, like prebiotics and some types of fiber,” explains Arianne Vance, MPH, Ritual’s Senior Scientist.
-“One consequence of this fermentation is the production of short chain fatty acids (SCFA), like butyrate, acetate, and propionate.”
+“Beneficial bacteria—including both ingested probiotics and the 'good bacteria' that already exist in the gut—selectively ferment certain things, like prebiotics and some types of fiber,” explains Arianne Vance, MPH, Ritual’s Principal Scientist.
+“One consequence of this fermentation is the production of short-chain fatty acids (SCFA), like butyrate, acetate, and propionate.”
 (2)

 Butyrate is the main callout here: Studies show it’s the primary energy source for the cells that line the colon.
 That’s why we recommend opting for a postbiotic supplement made with tributyrin, a source of butyrate.* (1,2)

-There are two ways to support the postbiotic concentration in the gut.
-Since postbiotics are one of the end results of the aforementioned fermentation process, your first option is to increase consumption of foods that provide fiber and prebiotics.
+There are ways to support the postbiotic concentration in the gut.
+Since postbiotics are one of the end results of the aforementioned fermentation process, an option is to increase consumption of foods that provide fiber and prebiotics.
 This may naturally increase the production of postbiotics in the colon.*

-The second, and perhaps more convenient choice, is to take a postbiotic supplement.
-By going that route, you can circumvent the inevitable hurdles of modern life—picky partners, busy schedules, even limited access to certain foods—and ensure you’re consistently supporting the gut microbiome, no matter what your diet or lifestyle looks like.
+Getting prebiotics, probiotics and postbiotics has never been easier with Synbiotic+.
+By choosing to add a postbiotic supplement to your routine, you can circumvent the inevitable hurdles of modern life—picky partners, busy schedules, even limited access to certain foods—and ensure you’re consistently supporting gut health, no matter what your diet or lifestyle looks like.
 Just make sure you pick one that includes a clinically-studied postbiotic.
 BTW: Tributyrin has been clinically studied at the dose of 300mg, the same amount included in Synbiotic+.
-Considering postbiotics aren’t as widely available as prebiotics or probiotics, vetting the market to ensure you’re getting a high-quality formula is that much more crucial.*
+Considering postbiotics aren’t as widely available as prebiotics or probiotics, vetting the market to ensure you’re getting a high-quality formula is that much more crucial.

 References: